InspireGroupNZ/chameleon-test/README.md

 ## Part 2.

-Clone the repo, create a new branch.
+Fork the repo and create a new branch.

 Implement 1 or more feature of your choice.
-Don't spend more than hour on it, and you don't need to finish the feature, just enough so that you think you have showed us what you can do.
+Don't spend more than hour or 2 on it, just enough so that you think you have showed us what you can do.

 some suggestions include

-- enable the ability to delete a todo (front end as well)
+- enable the ability to delete a todo
 - create an admin user that can see all users todos
 - provide a search capability todo's